 A Laboratory Information Management System (LIMS) is a software platform designed to manage, track, and organize the data generated in a laboratory environment.
 From sample tracking and workflow automation to regulatory compliance and report generation, LIMS acts as the central nervous system of any data-driven lab operation.

-Key Features of a Modern LIMS
+Key Features of a Modern LIMS Software System

 A high-quality LIMS typically includes the following capabilities: